Skip to main content

 • The type of work you did

-• How and when you were paid
+• How and when your employer paid you

 Investigations Into Wage Theft or Back Pay

-An investigation involves several steps:
+A WHD investigation involves several steps:

 Recovery of Back Wages

-2. The Secretary of Labor may bring a lawsuit for back wages and an equal amount as liquidated damages*
+2. The Secretary of Labor may bring a lawsuit for back wages and an equal amount as liquidated damages.

 3. An employee may file a private lawsuit against an employer for back pay and an equal amount as liquidated damages*, plus attorney's fees and court costs.